Worcester Business School

 Various raw materials for the plastic parts made are delivered in bulk and stored on site in the raw material stores until needed in production.
 These are delivered in 1 tonne and 30kg polypropylene bags.
 Workers collect their own raw materials as required.

 Paint is bought in bulk 205 litre drums.
 This is stored in the paint and solvent store.
-A spill kit is available in the stores area (Figure 4).
+A spill kit is available in the stores area in case spills must be cleared up.

-During the metal treatment processes degreasing agents are utilised in dipping tanks and also applied by hand on using paper supplied on rolls.
+During the metal treatment processes, solvents (degreasing chemicals) are utilised in dipping tanks and also applied by hand on using paper supplied on rolls.
 Solvent is delivered in 205 litre drums and stored in the external paint and solvent store.
 When required it is decanted into the open dipping tanks in the production areas.

 Drums of paint and solvent are moved by hand to the area required.
 No personal protection equipment is provided for handling or application of solvent.